MHindermann/mas/text/draft.md

 There are other methods for assessing machine indexing quality besides comparison with a gold standard that are worth mentioning.
 These include an evaluation in the context of indexing workflows [@Golub.2016, p.
 13ff.], the assessment of retrieval performance [@Golub.2016, p.
 15-23.], and so-called model free assessments [@Louis.2013].

-The construction of the derivative gold standard takes x steps:
+The construction of the derivative gold standard takes three steps:

 1. Extract the keywords from the sample data set.
 2. Clean the extracted keywords.
-3. Reconcile the extracted keywords with...
+3. Reconcile the extracted keywords with.

 The intended output of this transformation process is...